 As of November 21, 2019, a total of \$57,500,000 of the net proceeds from the IPO and the Private Placement were deposited in a trust account established for the benefit of the Company's public shareholders.
+Subsequently, we have twice elected to extend the period within which we must complete a business combination by three months and have deposited an aggregate of \$1,150,000 into the trust account in connection with such extensions.

 Since our IPO, our sole business activity has been identifying and evaluating suitable acquisition transaction candidates and engaging in non-binding discussions with potential target entities.
-To date we have not entered into any binding agreement with any target entity.
-We presently have no revenue and have had losses since inception from incurring formation and operating costs since completion of our IPO.
+We have had losses since inception from incurring formation and operating costs since completion of our IPO.